Abgig obelisk: History

-The Abgig obelisk was erected in the 20th century BC by pharaoh Senusret I (second pharaoh of the Twelfth Dynasty of ancient Egypt), roughly 3 km southwest of present-day Faiyum.
+The Abgig obelisk was erected in the 20th century BC by king Senusret I (second king of the 12th Dynasty of ancient Egypt), roughly 3 km southwest of present-day Faiyum.
 Archaeological reports from the early 20th century confirm that the toppled remnants of the monument were not located near any other major structures, and both Marco Zecchi and Roland Enmarch note that there is little if any evidence that the obelisk was originally erected elsewhere before being relocated to Faiyum.
-To account for its otherwise isolated location, scholars such as Enmarch, Sydney Hervé Aufrère, and Jean-Claude Golvin have suggested that the monument was likely once part of a larger religious complex that was lost at some point in antiquity.
+To account for its otherwise isolated location, scholars such as Enmarch, Sydney Aufrère, and Jean-Claude Golvin have suggested that the monument was likely once part of a larger religious complex that was lost at some point in antiquity.

-The earliest post-antiquity mentions of the obelisk were made in 1672 by Johann Michael Vansleb, and by Richard Pococke in the mid-18th century; the latter, in his work Description of the East, described the structure as "a very particular obelisk of a red granite" that was "much decay'd all round for ten feet high, but mostly on the south side; the west side is almost entirely defaced, and at the south west and south east corners, it is much broken for about twenty feet high".
+The earliest post-antiquity mentions of the obelisk were made in 1672 by Johann Vansleb, and by Richard Pococke in the mid-18th century; the latter, in his work Description of the East, described the structure as "a very particular obelisk of a red granite" that was "much decay'd all round for ten feet high, but mostly on the south side; the west side is almost entirely defaced, and at the south west and south east corners, it is much broken for about twenty feet high".
 Pococke's description suggests that the obelisk was still standing in the 17th century, but by the time the French engineer Philippe Joseph Marie Caristie visited the monument near the turn of the 19th century, it been "knocked down on the ground [and] broke[n] into two pieces".

-In the following years, the obelisk was visited and described by Edward William Lane (1827), and John Gardner Wilkinson (1827), and Karl Richard Lepsius (c.
-18421945).
+In the following years, the obelisk was visited and described by Edward Lane (1827), John Wilkinson (1827), and Karl Lepsius.
 In 1925, Mohamed E. Chaaban excavated the area around the fallen obelisk and discovered its base.
 Chaaban also unsuccessfully searched for the figure that may have once rested on the top of the monument.
 In 1972, the obelisk was restored by Egyptian authorities and moved to Medinet el-Fayyum.
 However, due to centuries of neglect and exposure to the elements, hardly anything remains of the monument's inscriptions or its registers.
 For this reason, Lepsius's detailed drawings of the monument are considered "of permanent value for its study".